-This year I’ve had an amazing opportunity to explore the beautiful town of Cashiers, NC.
-I’ve spent four weekends here getting to know the land, the people, and most importantly, the best things to do while in this unique mountain town.
+(Article last updated July 2021).
+I’ve spent many years exploring the dynamically beautiful town of Cashiers North Carolina getting to know the land, the people, and most importantly, the best things to do while in this unique mountain town.
 From a once in a lifetime dam release waterfall to unique casual and fine dining eating opportunities, there is something for everyone in this Cashiers NC Travel Guide.

 The first thing you need to know about Cashiers is that it’s not pronounced like the clerk who checks you out at a grocery store, it is pronounced “Cash-ers”.
-This small mountain town sits east of its popular neighbor, Highlands, but is not short of charm and things to do.
+This small mountain town sits East of its popular neighbor, Highlands, but is not short of charm and things to do.
 Known for being a popular vacation home for golf enthusiasts, the downtown area is flooded with home decor stores, antique shops, and landscaping stores to serve the non-golf enthused.
 I’ve included all of the best things to do in this Cashiers NC travel guide.
 Just be aware that while exploring downtown, there are no sidewalks, so you’ll want to pay attention closely to traffic as you walk from store to store.

 Things To Do

 A Cashiers NC Travel Guide would be remiss to mention golf first!
-Although I’m not much of a player, I have a fondness for golf stemming from my time working at a golf course during college.
-I’ve seen some beautiful courses in my day but none compare to the lovely ones in Cashiers with their mountainous courses and stunning views.
+Although I’m not much of a player, I’ve seen some beautiful courses in my day but none compare to the lovely ones in Cashiers with their stunning mountainous views.
 For these reasons, I’m perfectly receptive to a slow pace of play day on the course.
 While most clubs tend to be private, there are a few semi-public courses the enthusiast can look into at this link.

 Pick Your Own Dahlia’s

 This has to have been the greatest accident I ever stumbled upon.
-On the way back from Lake Glenville to head towards town, you pass a landscaping company called “Scotlyn’s Yard” (141 Little Terrapin Road Cashiers, NC) that during Dahlia season is teeming with dinner plate size Dahlia’s in every color.
+Past High Hampton Inn there is a beautiful landscape store called “Scotlyn’s Yard” (141 Little Terrapin Road Cashiers, NC) that during Dahlia season (June/July until October) is teeming with dinner plate size Dahlia’s in every color.
 What started as a quick stop for a photo ended up us finding an “honor system” cut-your-own-Dahlia bouquet.
 It was $2 for every size except for the Dinner Plate Dahlia’s which were $4.
 It was the best $20 I ever have spent and was able to make a lovely bouquet when we got home.
 (See my tips on Flower Arranging here)